About the course

-The faculty runs a teaching scheme and a lecturing scheme to provide teaching experience for those DPhil students who intend to pursue an academic career.
+The faculty runs a teaching scheme and a lecturing scheme with the aim of providing teaching experience for those DPhil students who intend to pursue an academic career.

-In the teaching scheme you are paired with a college fellow who is teaching first-year undergraduate students in classes for logic, general philosophy and moral philosophy, which is studied in connection with Mill’s utilitarianism.
+Students accepted into the teaching scheme are paired with a college fellow who is teaching first-year undergraduate students in classes for logic, general philosophy and moral philosophy, which is studied in connection with Mill’s utilitarianism.
 Under the guidance of the college fellow, you will do a certain amount of teaching and marking.

-The lecturing scheme allows you to give an undergraduate lecture course of your own choice and design, consisting of four one-hour lectures, for which you will receive remuneration.
+If you are accepted into the lecturing scheme, you will be allowed to give an undergraduate lecture course of your own choice and design, consisting of four one-hour lectures.

 The faculty also maintains the Graduate Teaching Register, which lists graduate students who are interested in teaching undergraduates, the subjects that they are willing to teach, and the name of a referee.

 There are over 1,100 full graduate scholarships available across the University, and these cover your course and college fees and provide a grant for living costs.
 If you apply by the relevant January deadline and fulfil the eligibility criteria you will be automatically considered.
 Over two thirds of Oxford scholarships require nothing more than the standard course application.
 Use the Fees, funding and scholarship search to find out which scholarships you are eligible for and if they require an additional application, full details of which are provided.